10 years of The Loft supporting our community

-For a decade, The Loft has stood as a welcoming, accessible hub where individuals and whānau can find the support they need — without barriers, without judgment, and without having to navigate complex systems alone.
+For a decade, The Loft has stood as a welcoming, accessible hub where individuals and whānau can find the support they need to navigate complex systems — without barriers and without judgment.

 2010 – 2011